pkarman/gov-agency-sw-guidelines/README.md

 - Personal feature branches: Developers MAY push partial/WIP commits to their own feature branches at any time.
 Use Draft MRs until the changes is review-ready to reduce noise
 - Shared branches: Avoid pushing half-done work to shared feature branches unless the team on that branch has explicitly agreed to it.
 - Commits SHOULD be small and logically grouped; push frequently to avoid local loss
-- When merging into main or comparable trunk, the default strategy MUST be rebase and merge (preserve commits)
+- When merging into `main` or comparable trunk, the default strategy MUST be a single commit with a meaningful commit log message.
+The goal is a tidy commit history on the `main` branch with each commit linking back to a single pull request.
+By "meaningful" we mean that the commit message should reflect the same level of detail found in the pull request template.

 ## Naming and Readability Standards (language-agnostic core)